 The Headless Horseman: New York, United States

-For a nighttime bite, head to Bridge View Tavern for local craft beers and tasty plates.
-If you’re travelling with brave souls, you can also check out Horseman’s Hollow, where the 300-year-old Philipsburg Manor transforms into a haunt-fest led by the Headless Horseman himself, or enjoy a dramatic performance of The Legend of Sleepy Hollow in the actual church and courtyard of the legend, just a few steps from the bridge where Ichabod Crane was last seen, never to be spotted again.
+For brave travelers, check out Horseman’s Hollow, where the 300-year-old Philipsburg Manor transforms into a haunt-fest led by the Headless Horseman himself, or enjoy a dramatic performance of The Legend of Sleepy Hollow in the actual church and courtyard of the legend, just a few steps from the bridge where Ichabod Crane was last seen, never to be spotted again.

 The Minotaur: Crete, Greece

 Looking to travel internationally to find your folklore?
 Dive into Greek mythology and head to Crete, Greece where the infamous Minotaur is said to have lived.
 The legend begins with King Minos who prayed to Poseidon after he ascended the Cretan throne.
 To help keep his ambitious, throne-seeking brothers away, Minos asked Poseidon to send him a snow-white bull as a sign of support.
 When the bull arrived, King Minos was supposed to kill it in sacrifice, but, because of its beauty, he chose to kill one of his own bulls instead.
 To punish him, Poseidon made King Minos’s wife Pasiphaë fall in love with the snow-white bull and their offspring was the Minotaur: a half-man, half-bull creature who devoured humans for sustenance.